When to Use a Lens Hood

-Some photographers can’t leave home without their lens hoods, and others beg to differ – let’s discover why.
+Some photographers can’t leave home without their lens hoods, and others turn their noses up at these simple camera accessories – let’s discover why.

 The main reason for using a lens hood is to reduce the amount of incoming light.
 This allows you to control lens flares and maintain clarity and contrast in your images, even on bright days.
 Second to this, lens hoods can help to protect your lenses from damage.